 - Grok (Twitter/X)

-Each model was evaluated both “out of the box” and with their deep research/thinking options.
-Some tests included uploading EasyLanguage documentation like reference guides and example code to improve results.
+I evaluated each model both ‘out of the box’ and with its deep research/thinking options.
+In some tests, I uploaded EasyLanguage documentation – reference guides and example code – to see if grounding the model improved results.

 The common problem?
 Most models generated hybrid code – a mixture of EasyLanguage and Python or other languages – making the code difficult to implement without significant editing.